ebrasha/abdal-security-headers/README.md

  - [ ] Auto Set  Expect-CT Header
  - [ ] Hide X Powered By Header
  - [ ] Auto Set Access-Control-Allow-Origin Header

+## Reporting Issues

+If you are facing a configuration issue or something is not working as you expected to be, please use the **Abdal.Group@Gmail.Com** .
+Issues on GitHub are also welcomed.